Hung-nd233960/ET4248E/README.md

 - sine_regression: Using linear and polynomial regression to predict a "noisy sine signal".
 Provide basic understanding of machine learning, of overfitting and underfitting.
 - CO3: Lab project focuses on creating a linear regression model
 - Test_1: Lab project focuses on finding data corellation with EDA and create a linear regression model to predict grades.
+- C04 and W07: Lab project focuses on creating a logistics regression model